northwang-lucky/soft-storage/docs/guide/quick-start.md

 # Quick Start

-Smart Storage provides three ways to manage storage:
+Soft Storage provides three ways to manage storage:

 - Combined with the `ref` API in **Vue 3**
 - Combined with `useState` API in **React**